Google Sites is an easy way to create web pages, for example for projects or societies. You can control what is public and what is private.

 Library & IT Help Desk

-If you're having problems using Google Sites, get in touch with the Library & IT Help Desk.
+If you're having problems using Google Sites, get in touch with the Library and IT Help Desk.

 |Service status||Live and supported service.|